-Returning students select their room and roommate(s) for the upcoming year each spring through the housing lottery.
-Students will receive a lottery number for housing, and those with the lowest (best) lottery numbers choose first.
-Davidson's lottery is seniority based.
-Rising seniors are assured of the lowest numbers, followed by juniors then sophomores.
+Returning students select their room and roommate(s) each spring for the upcoming year through the housing lottery.
+Students will receive a lottery number for housing and those with the lowest (best) lottery numbers choose first.
+The lottery is seniority based.
+Rising seniors are assured the lowest numbers, followed by juniors then sophomores.

-The timeline includes important dates for application deadlines, room selection, and locations.
-Prompt arrival is essential.
-View the timeline (PDF).
+The Housing Lottery Timeline 2019 (PDF) includes important dates for application deadlines, room selection, and locations.

 The Residence Life Office uses a lottery number system to determine the order that students get to choose their assignment.
 The lottery process is based on seniority, meaning rising seniors are the first to select housing each year.
 Lottery numbers are assigned to each student.
 Groups of students use an average of their lottery numbers.
 Lottery numbers are not shared with students.
 This change was made because lottery number was the focus behind many conversations about future housing options.
 This change encourages students to focus on who they want to live with and where they want to live instead of trying to match with the lowest lottery number.